 These past two years, moms have faced unprecedented pressures—virtual schooling, Zoom work calls, health worries, uncertain finances, houses to clean, laundry to wash, groceries to procure, less child care, no break.
 And while we can be grateful for extra time with our families, and so much more, this is all really hard.
 But honestly, no matter the family dynamic or work dynamic, these are massive pressure and concerns we’ve never dealt with before.
 This month is Maternal Health Awareness Month, and while it encompasses all health, focusing on our mental health is crucial—especially during these times.
 We sat down with a therapist and mental health practitioner, Jennifer Bronsnick of The Mindful Family, who works to support and help moms heal from burnout and anxiety, to get some valuable insight on how we can take care of ourselves too.

-This is a totally unexpected and unusual situation we’ve all been thrust into and our mental health is definitely a concern.
+As the pandemic wears on, our mental health is definitely a concern.
 Can you share any examples of what your patients are experiencing?
 What advice have you given them?

 I think we all need permission to let go of some of the expectations we’re putting on ourselves.
 We can’t be everyone and everything to everybody.
-It is 100% ok to drop the ball—take it moment by moment and be sure to repeat the mantra daily that this is temporary.
+It is 100% okay to drop the ball—take it moment by moment and be sure to repeat the mantra daily that this is temporary.

 For more information about Jennifer Brosnick and The Mindful Family, click here.